-What a change of direction going Pop Metal on me (evil tongues would say electro-pop … but I am not evil; well only sometimes).
-Or should we say Synthie Pop?
-Nope, the Metal aspect is clearly there still, whereas a bit hidden in the cupboard somewhere.
-And I would call ‘In Control’ Gothic Metal only with a LOT of reservation, albeit some remnants continue to exist.
+What a change of direction going Pop Metal on me.
+Evil tongues would say electro-pop, but I am not evil, well only sometimes.
+Or should we say Synth Pop?
+Nope, the metal aspect is clearly there still, whereas a bit hidden in the cupboard somewhere.
+And I would call In Control Gothic Metal only with a LOT of reservation, albeit some remnants continue to exist.

+So, where is all this on the lunar scale of all sins metal?
 There are other bands in this genre and I won’t name any names.
 Those just go for catchy sound bytes and frankly terrible lyrics, just destined to feed the mighty marketing machine to spit out more sales.
 At the cost of quality and originality.
 Bullshit people into buying stuff they do not actually want nor need.

-Not so here with this band: What sets Nemesea apart from other cardinal sinners in this genre is authenticity.
+Not so here with this band.
+What sets Nemesea apart from other cardinal sinners in this genre is authenticity.
 Yes!
 First, free yourself from the remnants of Mana roaming around in your mind.
 Then listen to the lyrics and the way Nemesea deliver all that jazz.
 The lyrics are another positive point of In Control and this is where a lot of the passion and authenticity come from.
 Authenticity, passion, drive – three main ingredients to mix a good album.
 With some ice cubes, mint and a lot of rum.

 THIS is what made me listen to In Control from beginning to the end.
 Of course the powerful vocal talents of cute Manda Ophuis and the musical prowess of the band are a main contributor as well.
 On top, they kept the synths to a level that do not want to make me rush to the dentist because my teeth hurt all of a sudden.
 But just about.

-Short is the pleasure too, but intense: No track is more than four minutes long, some shorter – in all some 34 minutes or so all told.
+Short is the pleasure too, but intense: No track is more than four minutes long, some shorter – in all some 34 minutes or so, all told.
 That is pushing it in the acceptable department.
-‘No More’ turns out to be the ultimate power song of ‘In Control’.
-Hiding the Metal behind its poppy façade, it ultimately will get under your skin and follow you around.
+No More turns out to be the ultimate power song of In Control.
+Hiding the metal behind its poppy façade, it ultimately will get under your skin and follow you around.
 This one is a bit scratchier than the other somewhat whitewashed tracks.